03 May Creating an effective wayfinding system

 Ensure wayfinding is accessible

 Following on from signage, it’s important to ensure that wayfinding is accessible in a number of ways.
-First of all, that signage is clear and simple and easy to understand.
+First of all, signage is clear and simple and easy to understand.
 In airports where there are users who with multiple languages, some signage may be written in a number of languages or a globally recognised picture used.

 When creating pathways through a building also consider physical accessibility.
 Ensuring that people who mobilise using a wheelchair can both see any signs on ceilings, walls and floors and can also use the path you’ve designated, so ensure the route has no steps, or where there are steps there’s also a lift.